astropy/astropy-APEs/APE26.rst

 coordinate data and reference frame information.
 We propose to change the frame classes such that they only store metadata and never coordinate data, superseding this aspect of the implementation in `APE 5 <https://github.com/astropy/astropy-APEs/blob/main/APE5.rst>`_.
-This would make the implementation more modular, remove ambiguity for users from having nearly duplicate functionality with slightly different APIs, and better satisfy the principle of Separation of Concerns.
+This would make the implementation more modular and performant, remove ambiguity for users from having nearly duplicate functionality with slightly different APIs, and better satisfy the principle of Separation of Concerns.